Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Problem Formulation and Algorithms

 \subsubsection{Determining the number of clusters in the positive set}

-We build an XGBoost \cite{pulsnar_5} model on all positive and unlabeled examples to determine the important features and their \emph{gain} scores.
+Determining the ``optimal number of clusters'' is a challenging problem, as evidenced by the NP-hardness of optimal k-means clustering in the literature \citep{pulsnar_54}.
+Our approach to determining the number of clusters via BIC is one of the widely used heuristics and approximation methods \citep{pulsnar_36, pulsnar_55, pulsnar_56}.
+We build an XGBoost \citep{pulsnar_5} model on all positive and unlabeled examples to determine the important features and their \emph{gain} scores.
 A \emph{gain} score measures the magnitude of the feature's contribution to the model.
 We select all labeled positives and then cluster them on those features scaled by their corresponding \emph{gain} score, using scikit\_learn's Gaussian mixture model (GMM) method.
-To establish the number of clusters (n\_components), we iterate n\_components over $1\ldots25$ and compute the Bayesian information criterion (BIC)\cite{pulsnar_6} for each clustering model.
+To establish the number of clusters (n\_components), we iterate n\_components over $1\ldots m$ (e.g., $m$=25) and compute the Bayesian information criterion (BIC)\citep{pulsnar_6} for each clustering model.
 We use max\_iter=250, and covariance\_type=``full''.
 The other parameters are used with their default values.
-We implemented the ``Knee Point Detection in BIC'' algorithm to find the number of clusters in the labeled positives \cite{pulsnar_36}.
+We implemented the ``Knee Point Detection in BIC'' algorithm, explained in \citep{pulsnar_36}, to find the number of clusters in the labeled positives.